mernxl/ansible-terraform/README.md

    1. Fetch Ips of the targets from aws console
    1. Place them in the `ansible_hosts` file, those terminating with `dev` under the `dev` host group and the `prod` in prod host group

-1. Run the ansible-pre.yml playbook on all target systems

-   1. Make sure the target ips are in `ansible_hosts` file
-   1. Run the following to install requires on target instances

-      ```bash
-      ansible-playbook -i ansible_hosts ansible-pre.yml --private-key ec2-terra-ansi.pem
-      ```

-      You may encounter an issue running the above command.
-This may occur when working with multiple unverified sources.
-Add the following arguments to bypass host verifications.

-      ```bash
-      ansible-playbook -i ansible_hosts ansible-pre.yml --private-key ec2-terra-ansi.pem --ssh-common-args '-o StrictHostKeyChecking=no'
-      ```

 1. Configure Jenkins server

    1. Goto to aws console, get the connection command to ssh into jenkins-server